 Instructor of Pediatrics, Harvard Medical School

 Dr. Arauz Boudreau is an academic community pediatrician with the MGH Center for Adolescent and Child Health Research and Policy and practices as a primary care pediatrician at MGH Chelsea HealthCare Center.
-She is an Associate Director of the MGH Multicultural Affairs Office.
+She is an Associate Director of the MGH Center for Diversity and Inclusion.
 She received her medical degree from Harvard Medical School and a Masters in Public Health from Harvard School Public Health.
 She has completed the Harvard Pediatric Health Services Research Fellowship and the Commonwealth Fund Mongan Fellowship in Minority Health Policy.

 Dr. Arauz Boudreau’s interests focus on determining effective means to reduce health disparities for vulnerable children by impacting childhood development both through community and primary care initiatives.
 She studies elements required to structure pediatric practices to successfully influence child development making an impact on school readiness and life style behaviors with the aspiration of influencing life long health trajectories and reducing disparities.
 Current projects involve understanding how practices transform into a medical home and aim to use the medical home concept as a platform to transform pediatric practice into a holistic system for promoting child development and addressing health disparities.
 Dr. Arauz Boudreau has served on committees for initiatives that foster healthy child development among vulnerable children.